Gastonfoncea/unknown-unknowns-skill/README.md

 > 🇪🇸 [Leer en español](README.es.md)

-A skill for Claude Code (and compatible AI coding tools) that surfaces the risks, gaps, and blind spots you don't know you're missing — before they become problems.
+A skill that surfaces the risks, gaps, and blind spots you don't know you're missing — before they become problems.

 ## The Problem